upstarter/automata/README.md

  2. Autonomous Coordinability: Even if any subsystem fails, is repaired, and/or is newly added, the other subsystems can coordinate their individual objectives among themselves and can function in a coordinated fashion.

-    - With `Automata`, while it is a property of the behavior tree implementation that user-defined nodes are independent, it is left to the designer to ensure coordination independence among all nodes in order to satisfy this property.

 ## Features

 ### Functional Features:
 #### General

-- Meta-level control (triggered each heartbeat) to support agent interaction, network reorganization.
-Meta-level control is the ability of an agent to optimize its long term performance by choosing and sequencing its deliberation and execution actions appropriately. <sup>[2](#mmlcfootnote1)</sup>

 - #### User defined behavior trees